 Also Read : Best GetResponse Alternatives

-MailChimp is a very affordable platform compared to others like it.
-This is very important when you are a non-profit organization and trying to save every bit of money you can.
+It is a very affordable platform compared to others like it.
+This is very important when you are a nonprofit organization and trying to save every bit of money you can.

 MailChimp essentially has four different pricing plans that you can choose from.
-I will go over them below in more detail.
 Each plan will depend on the size of your email list that you have and what types of campaigns you plan on sending.

 So let’s look at each plan in detail because this is one of the most important parts of deciding which email platform to use.

 The great thing about MailChimp is they have a free plan that you can send up to 10,000 emails to a 2,000 email subscriber list.
 The daily send limit on this free plan is 2,000, so make sure you’re not exceeding that.